ishusterman/hotline/README.md

 ## Features

-- **Create New Inquiry**: Allows you to log a new inquiry, capturing details such as the callerís information, inquiry type, and urgency.
+- **Create New Inquiry**: Allows you to log a new inquiry, capturing details such as the caller‚Äôs information, inquiry type, and urgency.
 - **Track Inquiry Status**: The program tracks the status of each inquiry (e.g., pending, resolved, escalated).
 - **Search Inquiries**: Enables searching inquiries by various criteria, such as caller name, inquiry type, or status.
 - **Categorize Inquiries**: Sort inquiries into categories based on the issue type (e.g., technical support, billing, general questions).